Kilian/postcss-hocus/README.md

 # Postcss-hocus <a href="https://github.com/postcss/postcss"><img src="https://postcss.github.io/postcss/logo.svg" alt="PostCSS Logo" width="90" height="90" align="right"></a>

 Postcss-hocus fixes a tiny but annoying part of CSS: That you have to repeat yourself whenever you want to specify both `:hover` and `:focus`.
-Instead, you can write a:hocus:
+Instead, you write `a:hocus`:

 ```css
 /* before */